onderergun/cvpShowrun/README.md

 # cvpShowrun

 A script to collect all the running configuration of devices in CloudVision Portal.
+Uses cvprac library.

 A new directory will be created with the name of current date/time and files for every device will be written under this directory.

-Works on CVP 2019.1.X
+Last tested on CVP 2020.3.1

 # Usage

-python3 cvpShowrun.py --username cvpadmin --cvpServer X.Y.Z.W
+python3 cvpShowrun.py --username cvpadmin --cvpip X.Y.Z.W